opnfv/vineperf/docs/testing/developer/devguide/design/vswitchperf_design.rst

 Configuration of PATHS dictionary
 ---------------------------------

-VSPERF uses external tools like Open vSwitch and Qemu for execution of testcases.
+ViNePerf uses external tools like Open vSwitch and Qemu for execution of testcases.
 These tools may be downloaded and built automatically (see :ref:`vsperf-installation-script`) or installed manually by user from binary packages.
 It is also possible to use a combination of both approaches, but it is essential to correctly set paths to all required tools.
 These paths are stored within a PATHS dictionary, which is evaluated before execution of each testcase, in order to setup testcase specific environment.
-Values selected for testcase execution are internally stored inside TOOLS dictionary, which is used by VSPERF to execute external tools, load kernel modules, etc.
+Values selected for testcase execution are internally stored inside TOOLS dictionary, which is used by ViNePerf to execute external tools, load kernel modules, etc.

 The default configuration of PATHS dictionary is spread among three different configuration files